lizclimberhouse/dps-react-assessment/notes.md

 FOR GRADER:
+  Totoal time spent: 24 hours
+  PART 1, 2 (kinda), 3 done
+  Bonus 1 (some of them), 2, 3 (for locations only), 4

   NOT DRY CODE, but it works!
-  You can't refresh the individual beer or brewery pages.
+  My pagination "looks like it works" but I had to hack it because I couldn't figure out a normal pagination option.
+  Due to the api issues (combined with my pagination hack), if you refresh a brewery or beer display page all of the data doesn't persist.

 PROJECT LOG:
-  Wed 4/4/18 6:30pm - 2:00am (7.5 hours; 1.5 hour of coding, 6 hours of fighting with Postman due to api changes, see note below)
+  Wed 4/4/18 6:30pm - 2:00am (7.5 hours; 1.5 hour of coding, 6 hours of fighting with Postman)
     PART 1: Done.
 Listed the 50 beers and the 50 breweries
     TODO: trouble with pagination.
     NOTE: The bundle exec foreman start does not work
     NOTE: Found a bug, the api changed and no longer allows for /apo/beer/:name,      now they use :id, but that also doesn't work.

   Thurs 4/5/18 8pm - 1:30am (5.5 hours)
     NOTE: figured out how to show 1 beer and 1 brewery without the broken api end points.